Maciej-GBS/gns3docker/README.md

 `$ docker load < /tmp/gns-vnc.tar`

 # Legal Notice
-This image contains binary files for AGH UST use only. **PLEASE DO NOT SHARE ON PUBLIC CHANNELS**
+Because I have not checked the legal implications in distributing Cisco binaries **PLEASE DO NOT SHARE THIS THROUGH PUBLIC CHANNELS**